brettonw/namespace-include.js/README.md

 Because sometimes you just want to execute another Javascript file in the global namespace...

 ## Hey Rick
 I had a friend, a guy I would call up and talk about all manner of technical BS with.
 His name was Rick, and I knew him for 25 years.
 He was the smartest person I ever met, and I've been in the room with some of the world's brightest minds so that's no small compliment.
 Rick passed in June of 2015.
-This package is dedicated to him, because when I first encountered the way Node.js loads packages, I really wanted to get on the phone and bemoan the folly of dogmatic choices.
+This package is dedicated to him, because when I first encountered the way Node.js loads packages, I really wanted to get on the phone and bemoan the folly of system engineers making dogmatic choices.

 ## What's the problem?
 In Javascript, it's very common to use a prototype-based object-oriented programming paradigm.
 In general software development, it's common to split class definitions into separate files.
 Some languages (such as Java) enforce this split, up to and including the names of the files and directory structure used in the package.